A child’s doctors will consider a heart transplant when medicines and other procedures cannot keep the child healthy.

 The child will have a transplant evaluation at Children’s at Egleston.
 This is usually takes one or two days.
 It is either done as an outpatient visit or while the child is in the hospital.

 Based on the evaluation, the pediatric heart transplant doctors and team will decide if a heart transplant is the best option for the child.
 If a pediatric heart transplant is an option for the child, the child’s name is placed on the United Network for Organ Sharing (UNOS) waiting list.

 The child waits to be matched with a heart from the UNOS list.

-The child has pediatric heart transplant surgery.
+After he is matched, the child has pediatric heart transplant surgery.
 He will stay in the hospital for about 10 to 14 days.